dimagi/commcare-hq/corehq/apps/userreports/README.rst

 Custom configurable reports
 ---------------------------

-Sometimes a client’s needs for a rendered report are outside of the scope of the framework.
+Sometimes a client's needs for a rendered report are outside of the scope of the framework.
 To render the report using a custom Django template or with custom Excel formatting, define a subclass of ``ConfigurableReportView`` and override the necessary functions.
-Then include the python path to the class in the field ``custom_configurable_report`` of the static report and don’t forget to include the static report in ``STATIC_DATA_SOURCES`` in ``settings.py``.
+Then include the python path to the class in the field ``custom_configurable_report`` of the static report and don't forget to include the static report in ``STATIC_DATA_SOURCES`` in ``settings.py``.

 Extending User Configurable Reports